timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 <Collapsible heading="The real-time dataset">

 After the websocket connection is set up, you can use the `on_event` function to ingest data into the database.

-A data pipeline setup that ingests real-time financial data into your Timescale.
+This is a a data pipeline that ingests real-time financial data into your Timescale service.

-Stock trades are ingested in real-time Monday through Friday, typically during normal trading hours of the New York Stock Exchange (9:30&nbsp;AM - 4:00&nbsp;PM EST).
+Stock trades are ingested in real-time Monday through Friday, typically during normal trading hours of the New York Stock Exchange (9:30&nbsp;AM to 4:00&nbsp;PM&nbsp;EST).

 <CreateHypertableStocks />